 (No. 12)

-NOTE: Include on projects use polymerized Hot-Mix Asphalt concrete.
+NOTE: Include on projects use polymerized Hot-Mix Asphalt.

-COMPACTION OF POLYMERIZED hot-mix asphalt CONCRETE
+COMPACTION OF POLYMERIZED hot-mix asphalt

 Effective: January 16, 2002

 This work shall consist of furnishing a pneumatic tired roller as specified in Article 406, in addition to all other rollers specified in the Standard Specifications.
 The spray system shall be in good working order.
 The tires shall be in good condition and be constructed heavy enough to withstand 90 to 110 psi inflation pressures on a continual basis.
 An approved water based release agent shall be utilized on the tires similar to, but not limited to Tech Shield that effectively prevents mix adhesion.
 The dilution rate shall be as per manufacturer’s recommendations.
 The mixture compaction temperature will be the maximum possible without experiencing surface damage to the mix caused by adhesion to the tires.
 The recommended range is from 200º to 260º Fahrenheit.
-This work shall be included in the cost of the polymerized Hot-Mix Asphalt concrete of the type and size specified.
+This work shall be included in the cost of the Polymerized Hot-Mix Asphalt of the type and size specified.

 (No. 13) (Z0065703)